Dagbatitherium

 Dagbatitherium is an extinct genus of proboscideans.
 So far a single molar from the phosphate basins of Togo in West Africa has been found.
 The fossil dates to the Middle Eocene, around 47 million years ago.
 A striking feature of the tooth are the three pairs of cusps oriented transversely to the longitudinal axis of the tooth.
 This feature is found in more derived proboscideans, which are grouped in the Elephantiformes.
-For its age, Dagbatitherium is the earliest member of Elephantiformes to date.
+For its age, Dagbatitherium is the earliest elephantiform to date.
 Furthermore, it is characterized by a low tooth crown and a humped occlusal pattern.
 The genus was described in 2021.

 Discovery and naming

 The only tooth of Dagbatitherium found so far is from West Africa and was recovered in the Hahotoé-Kpogamé phosphate complex.
 These are phosphate-bearing deposits formed in a coastal basin.
 They extend over a length of 30 to 35 km and a width of 2 to 3 km in a northeast-southwest direction between the towns of Dagbati and Aveta in Togo.
 First explored by drilling in the 1950s, they have been mined economically in large open-pit operations since the 1960s.
 This requires the removal of up to 30 m thick overlying sediments.
 The phosphate deposits were formed in a shallow marine environment.
 In principle, three units can be distinguished, consisting first of 10 to 15 m thick phosphate-bearing marks (Couche 3 and Couche 2), followed by 1 to 8 m thick phospharenites (Couche 1) and about 1 m thick phosphate-bearing clays (Couche 0).
 Especially the two lower depositional units are very rich in fossils, dominated by remains of sharks and rays.
 In the phospharenites, however, several bone deposits are also formed with, among others, fossils of whales and manatees.
 The tooth of Dagbatitherium was found in the basal parts of the phospharenites in the mining area of Dagbati.
 Numerous minerals of terrestrial origin and pollen indicate a once coastal situation.
 Accompanying foraminifera were also found.
 Based on these, an age dating to the Middle Eocene about 46.5 to 44 million years ago could be determined for the deposits.
 The genus name Dagbatitherium is composed of the name of the locality and the Greek word θηρίον (thērion) for "beast".
 Together with the genus, the species Dagbatitherium tassyi was erected.
 The species epithet honors the researcher Pascal Tassy, who devoted his scientific work to the study of proboscideans.